tucan9389/awesome-ml-demos-with-ios/README.md

 # iOS Projects with Machine Learning Models

-Use TensorFlow models in iOS with Core ML and ML Kit (TensorFlow Lite).
+This challenge is that using machine learning model created from TensorFlow on iOS with Core ML or ML Kit(TensorFlow Lite).

 > *‼️ PR for English advice always makes me happy ‼️*